vsts-extension-validation/OctopusDeploy_OctoTFS/source/vsts.md

 ## <a name="tools-installer"></a>![Installer Icon](img/octopus_installer.png) Octopus tools installer

 Optional.
-Use this task to supply the Octo.exe Command Line tools to other tasks, by downloading them or using a built-in copy.
+Use this task to supply the Octo command line tool to other tasks, by downloading them or using a built-in copy.

-Alternatively, you can supply the tools using the system `PATH` environment variable, or allow the other tasks to download the latest version themselves.
-For more information, see [Add Octo.exe Command Line tools](#add-octoexe-command-line-tools) above.
+Alternatively, you can supply the tool using the system `PATH` environment variable, or allow the other tasks to download the latest version themselves.
+For more information, see [Add Octo Command Line tool](#add-octo-command-line-tool) above.

  Options include:

- * **Octopus Tool Version**: If you leave the version as `embedded`, a built-in copy of the tools will be supplied to the other tasks.
+ * **Octopus Tool Version**: If you leave the version as `embedded`, a built-in copy of the tool will be supplied to the other tasks.
 If you set the version to `latest` or a specific number, that version will be downloaded and supplied to the other tasks.
-If the download fails, the built-in copy of the tools will be used.
+If the download fails, the built-in copy of the tool will be used.

 ## <a name="package-application"></a>![Package Icon](img/octopus_package-03.png) Package Application for Octopus